Interview with Roy Briggs

 Description

 Roy Briggs was born in Battersea, London.
 After leaving school he undertook an engineering apprenticeship with Benham and Sons, producing equipment for the war.
 He describes his life during the Blitz.
 When he joined the Royal Air Force he trained as a wireless operator and served at RAF Fiskerton.
-He was on operations to Plauen, Cuxhaven and Potsdam.
+He was on operations to Plauen, Cuxhaven, Heligoland and Potsdam.
 He also took part in Operation Manna and Operation Exodus as well as Cook’s tours over Germany.
-Until he was demobilised in 1947, he served at RAF Upwood.
+He served at RAF Upwood until he was demobilised in 1947.
 After the war he returned to a career in engineering.

 Creator